To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - What Is Puppy Strangles?

-- Pet Parent’s Experience With Puppy Strangles Treatment
+- A Pet Parent’s Experience With Puppy Strangles Symptoms And Treatments

 Puppy strangles, also known as canine juvenile cellulitis, is a skin-related autoimmune disorder that most often affects puppies.
 Autoimmune diseases occur when the immune system mistakenly attacks the body’s healthy cells.
 Puppy strangles is most common in pups between three weeks and four months old and is not normally seen in adult dogs.
 The most commonly affected areas are the face, outer part of the ear and salivary lymph nodes.

 What Causes Puppy Strangles?

 Like most autoimmune diseases, there is no known cause for puppy strangles.
 Some breeds (golden retrievers, dachshunds and gordon setters) appear to be predisposed to it.

 - Facial swelling (specifically the eyelids, lips and muzzle)